KenshiDRK/Addons/Pricer/ReadMe.md

 Addon to browse the sales of an item in the www.ffxiah.com.

+WARNING: Due to ffxiah using https, pricer needs to add new libraries, you can find them in the Libraries folder, read the READ THIS.txt to know where those files needs to be placed.

 Pricer Commands:

 //price server_name default (set the default server to search)